matthieugomez/batchappend/README.md

 ## description

 When appending a bunch of `.dta` created from .`xls`, two variables may have the same name but differing types (string vs numerical).
 In this case, `append` throws an error.
 With the `force` option, `append` converts the string observations to missing values.

-Instead, the command `batchappend` converts the numerical observations to strings.
+Instead, in this scenario, the command `batchappend` converts the numerical observations to strings.

 ## installation

 ```
-net install batchappend , from("https://raw.githubusercontent.com/matthieugomez/batchappend.ado/master/")
+net install batchappend , from("https://raw.githubusercontent.com/matthieugomez/batchappend/master/")
 ```

 If you have a version of Stata < 13, you need to install it manually